dav3860/vmbix/README.md

 User name, password and vsphere service url are the required option.

 ## Configure daemon
-It is strongly recommended to check you parameters before writing them down to a config file.
-Run vmbix with you username, password and service url:
+It is strongly recommended to check your parameters before writing them down to a config file.
+Run vmbix with your username, password and service url:

 ```
 $ vmbix -P 12050 -u username -p password -s https://vcenter.mycompany.com/sdk